michaelkubina/SpotMicroESP32/README.md

 You can find the 3D-printing parts on Thingiverse as well: https://www.thingiverse.com/thing:4559827/files

-Join the Slack-Channel for this remix - discuss any topics regarding this design: spotmicroai.slack.com (#spotmicro-esp32)
+Join the Slack-Channel for this remix - discuss any topics regarding this design: spotmicroai.slack.com (#spotmicro-esp32) Or joing the Discord-Channel for this remix: https://discord.gg/s8F6xHGk9Y (#spotmicro-esp32)

 This Project currently lacks the whole programming/software part.
 Luckily Maarten Weyn already made the inverse kinematics work and wrote also an Smartphone App for simple Control of this Robot via BLE.
 Take a look into his Repository as well: https://github.com/maartenweyn/SpotMicro_ESP32